ArthurClemens/dialogic/packages/demo-dialogic-svelte-router/README.md

-# Dialogic for Svelte with Sapper - demo
+# Dialogic for Svelte with a router - demo

 [Main documentation](../../README.md)

-Note that `dialogic-svelte` is included in package.json's "devDependencies" instead of "dependencies".

 To start local development with live reload: